 - to enable you to access and use our website or apps;

-- to provide verification services, where you are seeking to access one of our clients' products or services (or the products or services of third parties, where our clients act as brokers, resellers, referrers or representatives of such parties);
+- to provide verification or authentication services, where you are seeking to access one of our clients’ products or services (or the products or services of third parties, where our clients act as brokers, resellers, referrers or representatives of such parties);

 - to send you service, support and administrative messages, reminders, technical notices, updates, security alerts in connection with our verification services, and information requested by you;